input-output-hk/catalyst-libs/CONTRIBUTING.md

   You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Hermes users.
+* **Explain why this enhancement would be useful** to most catalyst-libs users.
   You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ### Your First Code Contribution

 Embarking on your first code contribution can be an exhilarating yet intimidating endeavor.
-Here at Hermes, we foster a welcoming and supportive environment to ensure that everyone can contribute to the codebase irrespective of their experience level.
+Here at catalyst-libs, we foster a welcoming and supportive environment to ensure that everyone can contribute to the codebase irrespective of their experience level.
 Below is a step-by-step guide to making your first code contribution to our repository: